Aude-Djofang/Investigate/README.md

 # Investigate
-This work consist of exploring a dataset
+This work consist of exploring and analysing a dataset a no show appointement for medical care data.
-We are going to wrangle the data